 Child is making a grunting noise with breathing.

-Bluish in color around nose and mouth or fingertips.
+Bluish color around nose and mouth or fingertips.

-Having other serious medical problems, such as heart, lung or immune system disease, or was premature with lung disease developing after birth.
+Has other serious medical problems, such as heart, lung or immune system disease, or was premature with lung disease that developed after birth.